Tips for At-Home, Remote, or Hybrid Learning

-Looking to enrich social studies learning for your at-home students?
+Looking to enrich social studies learning for your students engaging in at-home, remote, or hybrid learning?
 Mission US provides research-based interactive games, each lasting about an hour, that allow young people to experience history through the eyes of peers from the past.

 For an in-depth overview of Mission US and strategies for using our materials for remote learning, view our free webinar.
 Here, we’ve also provided a brief intro and tips for using Mission US with your kids.